vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/Store-architecture/understanding-vtex-reference-architectures.md

 The merchant channels are the different digital sales channels used by the store, such as the website, PWA, and mobile app.

-From the architecture standpoint of ecommerce, the multiple channels should be highlighted to ensure that all stakeholders understand how the store interfaces with the end customer.

 ![image](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/docs/guides/VTEX-Platform-Overview/Store-architecture/merchant-channels.jpg)

 ### VTEX Core Services